Foreigners in Korea Can’t Teach Anything Besides Conversation

 And yet, one of the Korean teachers at the camp still gave me the line about how it’s more fun for foreigners to teach because we get to teach “fun” stuff and Koreans have to teach grammar.
-Foreigners can’t teach grammar, you know?
+Foreigners in Korea can’t teach grammar, you know?
 Except, at that camp, the foreigners were teaching the same content as the Koreans, which makes this line all the more ridiculous.
 The foreigners were just teaching it through English, and the Koreans were teaching it through Korean.
 It made me so angry that I just had to walk away before I exploded.

 Even more tips on maintaining your serenity now mode of operation in South Korea:

 I’m Actually Kind of a Grammar Star, Thank You Very Much

 I don’t want to be all crazy and arrogant, but I’m actually an extremely well qualified English teacher- CELTA/DELTA, blah blah.
 I’ve taught some of the highest level students in Korea with some quite serious textbooks for some quite serious classes and been able to do it well.

 Grammar questions don’t throw me off.
 TOIEC preparation: sure.
 TOEFL: no problem.
 Academic writing: love it.
 Presentations and interviews: okay.
 Present future continuous vs future perfect: no problem.
 All past tenses together at the same time: bring it on.
 1st vs 2nd vs 3rd conditionals at the same time: fun!